Expats share 12 tips to boost your chances of successfully renting a house, flat or apartment in Germany.

 2. Prepare Documents To Rent Apartments in Germany

 Whether you’re renting a room (WG), house, flat or apartment in Germany for short or long term, you’ll need certain documents to apply.

 We’ve included a comprehensive list of the documents you’ll need to rent in Germany in our Berlin Apartments Guide.
 It explains what documents are mandatory or necessary, as well as optional documents you can include to boost your chances of successfully renting an apartment in Germany.

 And this leads us to our next important tip.
-Make sure you have all your paperwork and documents assembled and ready BEFORE you start applying to rent an apartment or house in Germany.
+Make sure you have all your paperwork and documents assembled and ready BEFORE you start looking for an apartment or house to rent in Germany.

 Competition is fierce across the major cities in Germany.
-You want to have all your ducks in a row so you can apply as soon as new home and apartment rental listings become available.
+You want to have all your ducks in a row so you can apply as soon as you’ve done an apartment viewing.

 3. Create Profile on Germany Apartment Rental Websites

 You’ve probably searched for houses or apartments in Germany on popular rental sites like Immowelt, Immonet and Immobilienscout24.
 But did you know that you could save yourself tons of time (and effort) by registering and creating a profile on these apartment rental platforms?